oncoestimand/oncowg_webpage/oncoestimand.md

 ## Status

-As of 30 November 2020, the working group
+As of 02 December 2020, the working group

- + has 41 members (14 from Europe and 26 from US) representing 25 companies,
+ + has 54 members (20 from Europe, 29 from US, and 5 from Asia) representing 28 companies,
- + regularly interacts with seven Health Authorities globally,
+ + regularly interacts with eight Health Authorities globally,
  + regularly organizes sessions and presents at conferences,
  + has started to interact with academic colleagues.